 - Keeping Children Safe in Education: statutory guidance for schools and colleagues (DfE)

 - The Procedures of Birmingham Safeguarding Children Board including Right Service Right Time

 John Willmott School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 All posts within the school will require enhanced DBS (Disclosure and Barring Service) clearance in addition to identification and qualification checks.

 The Birmingham Safeguarding Children Board has a range of advice for parents and carers in relation to safeguarding and promoting the welfare of young people.

-Online safety is a real and major concern for a number of parents and carers and the detailed online safety Section on the Arthur Terry school website may be useful too.
+Online safety is a real and major concern for a number of parents and carers, please click here for advice and guidance.

 Mrs N Gould